Back to top

 Water strategy 2030

-We’ve focused on becoming more water efficient and improving water in some of the world’s most stressed water basins but the freshwater clock is ticking, so now it’s time to take a fresh approach and broaden our impact.
+We’ve focused on becoming more water efficient and improving water in some of the world’s most stressed water basins.
+However, with increasing water scarcity, we must accelerate our efforts and expand our impact.

 Contextual targets